Jack Haslam - British Championship Gold Medallist

 When Jack meets Jack

-And while he waits, Jack’s proud to be the face of Urban Jack too.
+And while he waits, Jack’s proud to be a face of Urban Jack too.

 “You guys have always been behind British Diving, and I’ve really appreciated the support you’ve given me,” he says.
 “And the products are so good, they’ve been a godsend, especially when I was in and out of the water so much, and then doing a photoshoot the next day!”